 Elizabeth Truss: The financial services industry is a very important industry for the whole UK and we want it to do as well as possible, which is why we are working on getting the best possible deal.
 It is in the interests of EU countries that rely heavily on UK financial services to get a deal that suits both sides.

 Elizabeth Truss: I am amazed that the hon.
 Gentleman did not mention the fact that the City has yet again been rated the top financial centre in the world.
 We hear nothing but doom and gloom from the Labour party about the future of our economy.
 If the hon.
 Gentleman thinks that the solution to our problems is calling business the enemy and overthrowing capitalism, he is seriously mistaken.

-Elizabeth Truss: It is right that more of our money that is spent locally is raised locally.
-In 2010, councils were 80% dependent on Government grants.
-By 2020, they will largely be funded by council tax and other local revenues.
+Elizabeth Truss: It is right that money that is spent locally is raised locally.
+In 2010, councils were 80% dependent on central Government grants; by 2020, the vast majority of money spent locally will be raised by local councils.

 Elizabeth Truss: As I said, we have moved from a situation in which local councils were majority funded by central Government to one where local councils are accountable for the money they spend and raise locally.
 We have given councils the extra ability to raise funds.
 I note that many councils have reinvented themselves, are doing things differently and are saving money, and public satisfaction with local...

 Elizabeth Truss: We are currently considering those responses carefully, and we will publish them shortly.